Ford slumps 10% after being hit by chip shortage, drags down rival GM, suppliers

 Analysts say that trend won’t last long and prices will come down later in the year, as the supply of chips becomes normal.

-Shares of Ford's larger rival General Motors Co (GM.N) also fell over 4% on Thursday.
+Shares of Ford’s larger rival General Motors Co also fell over 4% on Thursday.

-Ford's lower second-quarter production is likely to weigh on suppliers such as Visteon (VC.O), BorgWarner (BWA.N), Tenneco (TEN.N), Lear Corp (LEA.N), Adient Plc (ADNT.N), RBC's Spak said.
+Ford’s lower second-quarter production is likely to weigh on suppliers such as Visteon, BorgWarner, Tenneco, Lear Corp, Adient Plc, RBC’s Spak said.

 Shares of the suppliers fell between 1% and 5% in morning trading.